KevinMulcahy/OVS-l2-switch/README.md

 ## Contact & Support

 For issues, please open a GitHub Issue or pull request.
-For discussions and feature requests, use the repository Discussions tab.
+For discussions, feature requests, and general support, use the repository Discussions tab.
+For urgent queries, reach out to **maintainers** via GitHub or the contact email provided in `DEVELOPER_SETUP.md`.